tarantool/doc/doc/1.7/reference/configuration/index.rst

     Starting  ARG
     ... main C> entering the event loop

-If one wishes to start an interactive session on the same terminal after initialization is complete, one can use :ref:`console.start() <console-start>`.
+If you wish to start an interactive session on the same terminal after initialization is complete, you can use :ref:`console.start() <console-start>`.

 .. _index-local_hot_standby:
 .. _index-replication_port: